sachit3022/TextGen/README.md

 # Writeup

+### Definition changes

+Loss Computation : Instead of measuring average loss accross samples that are of not of same size. we average the loss per charecter so the loss from longer and smaller words are equaly contributed.
+We get a larger value than the simpler metric of avg accross samples, because model makes mistakes for longer samples compared to the smaller ones.

+Accuracy: We compute how many words are predicted correctly, which will give us a true metric. because even if the architecture or model is wrong because train and val sets are sampled form same distribution your loss will be very low but the model will output garbage.

+we will only plot the train and val loss for the final better performance and we will also measure the accuracy of the words predicted and we also analyse the incorrect words and the pattern about the incorrect words is that they have repeating charecers and usually a bit long.

 ## Interpretability of Transformers
 For similar understanding, we will use a smaller model, 2 encoders, 2 decoders and 2 attention heads.
 We will study 3 different words which represents different type of translations in piglatin
 (1) brown -> ownbray